Click on any of the following links to find answers to questions

 The term underage-youth refers to a student who is 16 or 17 years of age.
 State permission is required to allow these students to test for the GED.

 - Letter of Withdrawal from last school attended

 - A state issued ID.
 (Drivers License or state issued ID)

-An under-age student must make a total of 2500 (an average score of 500 per test) points on the GED practice test before being approved for actual GED testing.
+An under-age student must score at least a 155 on two of the four GED Ready subtests before being approved for actual GED testing.

 Is getting the GED quicker and easier than finishing high school?

 There is no easy way to get high school or GED credentials.
-The High School Graduation Test and the GED Test are difficult examinations.
 It is possible to finish the learning objectives for secondary school earlier by intensive preparation for the GED Test even though this option is not for everyone.

 Can I obtain my driver's license while studying for the GED?